ian128K/sass-camelise/README.md

 				@else
 					$result: to-upper-case($char)

-			@else
+			@else // build the rest of the string

-				// build the rest of the string
+				// assign the previous character in the buffer to a variable
 				$prev: str-slice($buffer, $i - 1, $i - 1)

 				// if current $char == $exclude, do nothing